 In order to narrow down your search, we have prepared a list of the average cost of C-section according to various cities.
 Min and Max costs are as per an average of Government and Private hospital both.

 |Avg Cost (In Rupees)||Min.
 Cost (In Rupees)|

 Max.
 Cost (In Rupees)

-According to a recent analysis of national health data, the country's average Cesarean-section rates have increased considerably from 5 per cent to 18 per cent over the same period.
+According to a recent analysis of national health data, the country's average Cesarean-section rates have increased considerably from 5 percent to 18 percent over the same period.
 Middle-income and high-income countries are reported to have higher Cesarean rates as compared to the low-income countries.
-Worldwide, the highest Cesarean-section rates are in middle-income countries, ranging from 40 per cent to 60 per cent.
+Worldwide, the highest Cesarean-section rates are in middle-income countries, ranging from 40 percent to 60 percent.

-Many pregnancies today end in a C-section, it is complex and quiet expensive.
+Many pregnancies today end in a C-section, it is complex and quite expensive.
 It becomes equally important for you to consult your doctor to find out the cost so that, in case you need to go in for an emergency Cesarean delivery, you are prepared.

 If you are a couple struggling for parenthood and facing problems related to fertility, you can approach Elawoman blog to find answers to all your problems and queries.
 Our service includes IVF Treatment plans, IUI process, surrogacy, Infertility treatment plans and many more.
-To get information on IVF specialists and hospitals reach us at +917899912611.
+To get information on IVF specialists and hospitals to reach us at +917899912611.